open/close all folders

 Then came the Star Trek: The Animated Series episode "Yesteryear", which featured a gigantic orb in the sky, despite a blistering "NO MOON!!!" memo from Roddenberry and screenwriter/continuity editor D.C.
 Fontana.
 Fans decided this was a close sister planet and named it T'Kuht, which although scientifically inaccurate at least fits into continuity.
 (The joke goes that when a Vulcan says his planet has no moon, the standard human response is "damn right it doesn't; it has a nightmare.")
 Star Trek: The Motion Picture also shows a massive "moon" in the sky, which was hastily removed in the Re-Cut.

-- In the 2009 reboot, apparently Delta Vega is close enough for Spock Prime to witness the destruction of Vulcan without a telescope.
+- In the Star Trek 2009 reboot, apparently Delta Vega is close enough for Spock Prime to witness the destruction of Vulcan without a telescope.
 This ends up Handwaved as a psychic vision.

 - In John Carter, Mars's moons are shown as two huge spheres in the sky that are always right next to each other.
-In reality, Mars's moons are extremely tiny, and their orbital rates are so different — 2.7 days east-to-west for Deimos, 11 hours west-to-east for Phobos — so they don't stay lined up together in the sky.
+In reality, Mars's moons are extremely tiny, non-spherical (they're captured asteroids, and look rather like potatoes), and their orbital rates are so different — 2.7 days east-to-west for Deimos, 11 hours west-to-east for Phobos — they don't stay lined up together in the sky.